Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

-~ Observe that items with identical weights are indistinguishable.
-Therefore, when reconstructing the triplets and the original instance, the algorithm only needs to determine the corresponding weights rather than the specific items.
-For example, any item \(d\) with weight \(w_d = w_{a_k}\) can serve as item \(a_k\).
+\begin{observation} In the BPP, items with identical weights are indistinguishable.
+Therefore, when identifying an item, an algorithm only needs to determine the corresponding weight rather than the specific item index.
+Thus, in the following, when no confusion arises, we may simply use $a$ to denote an item of weight $w_a$. \end{observation}

-We also consider \emph{full weight triplets} \((w_a, w_b, w_c)\).
-Given a weight triplet \((w_a, w_b, w_c)\), the corresponding triplet \((a, b, c)\) may be chosen as any set of distinct items in $I$ whose weights are \(w_a\), \(w_b\), and \(w_c\), respectively.
-We say that an item \(a \in I\) belongs to a \emph{unique} full weight triplet \((w_a, w_b, w_c)\) if \(w_b\) and \(w_c\) form the only combination of weights such that \((a, b, c)\) is a full triplet from $I$.
-Note that we still call it unique even when multiple items in $I$ share the same weight as \(b\) or \(c\), as this property considers only weights.

-Moreover, the number of full weight triplets, or more generally full weight \(\gamma\)-tuples, is bounded by \(O(n^2)\) and \(O(n^{\gamma-1})\), respectively, since once the first two weights, or the first \(\gamma-1\) weights, are fixed, the remaining weight is uniquely determined.
+\begin{observation} The algorithms in this section are described for the BPP, but they can also be applied to CSP (and SSP) instances with arbitrary demands after reducing them to an equivalent unit-demand instance \(\widehat I\).
+Given a CSP/SSP instance \(I\) and constants \(\alpha,\beta,\gamma \in \mathbb{Z}_+\), the corresponding unit-demand instance \(\widehat I\) can be a \((\alpha,\beta,\gamma)\)-AI instance only if

+since each \(\gamma\)-tuple must contain at least one item with distinct weight in \(I\), and in the worst case every item in the original instance may have distinct weight.
+Condition~\eqref{eq::bpp_reduction} can be checked in \(O(|I|)\) time, and the reduction to \(\widehat I\) needs to be performed only when~\eqref{eq::bpp_reduction} holds. \end{observation}

+\begin{observation} All algorithms in this section can be executed on any BPP instance.
+However, they are guaranteed to produce a perfect packing solution (and hence an optimal solution) only when the instance belongs to the (generalized) AI class. \end{observation}

-We begin by presenting a naive polynomial-time algorithm for (generalized) \textsc{AI} instances, followed by improved variants.
-With minor adjustments, these algorithms can also be adapted to provably yield an optimal solution for (generalized) \textsc{ANI} instances.
+\begin{observation} With minor adjustments, algorithms for the AI class can also be adapted to find an optimal solution for the (generalized) ANI instances.
 The main distinction lies in the computation of a tight lower bound.
-For \textsc{AI} instances, the lower bound $\lceil \sum_{i \in I} w_i / W \rceil$ is tight and can be obtained in \( O(n) \) time complexity, so the primary challenge is to determine an optimal solution.
-On the other hand, we are not aware of any polynomial-time procedure for computing a tight lower bound for \textsc{ANI} instances or for determining whether a given instance is \textsc{ANI}.
-Nevertheless, as shown in Section~\ref{sec::ANI}, exact pseudopolynomial-time algorithms exist for the \textsc{ANI} instances.
+For AI instances, the lower bound $\lceil \sum_{i \in I} w_i / W \rceil$ is tight, so the challenge is just to build an optimal solution.
+On the other hand, we are not aware of any polynomial-time procedure for computing a tight lower bound for ANI instances or for determining whether a given instance is ANI.
+(This is further discussed in Section~\ref{sec::ANI}, where we present pseudopolynomial-time algorithms for the ANI instances.) \end{observation}